Amalia Patanè: Research and career

-Patanè has worked with leading international groups on collaborative projects (e.g. EU Graphene Flagship, RS International projects with Japan, Russia, and the EU, etc.) and training networks (e.g. Initial Training Networks funded by the EU Horizon 2020 Marie Skłodowska-Curie Actions and Centres for Doctoral Trainings).
-She continues to promote cooperation in education, science and technology as a member of national and international committees, including the Commission 8 (C8: Semiconductors) of the International Union of Pure and Applied Physics (IUPAP) as a Member (2015–18) and Vice Chair (2018-21).
-As a member of the EMFL Council and UK Director of the EMFL, she contributes to the strategic development of high magnetic fields and their access by a diverse community.
+Patanè has worked with EU Graphene Flagship, RS International projects, and training networks (e.g. Initial Training Networks funded by the EU Horizon 2020 Marie Skłodowska-Curie Actions and Centres for Doctoral Training).
+She is a member of national and international committees, including the Commission 8 (C8: Semiconductors) of the International Union of Pure and Applied Physics (IUPAP) as a member (2015–18) and Vice Chair (2018–21).
+As a member of the EMFL Council and UK Director of the EMFL, she contributes to the development of high magnetic fields and access to them for the research community.